 - Another way we can be verbally abused is by name-calling - "you are a screw up."
 And we all know that the names can get even more hurtful than that.

 - The final one you describe is extremely common in a lot of relationships - "using the past as nothing but a weapon of hurt."
 I can't tell you how many times I've had men tell me that their partner never forgets anything.
-A guy in counseling this week described how his wife told him last weekend (for the umpteenth time) how he had let her down for the last 24 years and then listed all the ways.
+A guy in counseling this week described how his wife told him last weekend (for the umpteenth time) how he had let her down for the last 24 years and then listed all the ways he has done so.

 Now to your question about how to deal with being verbally abused.
 How you deal with it is to stop dealing with it.
-Another words stop accepting it.
+In other words, stop accepting it.
 Most likely, barring a miraculous change by your wife, the only way to stop her verbal abuse is for you to stop tolerating it.

 If you stop accepting her verbal abuse, one of two things will have to happen.
 Either she will change and stop being abusing you, or your relationship will change and potentially end.

-It's very important to note though that since you've been together for more than 42 years there's a long history of her abusing verbally and your accepting it that has to be overcome.
+It's very important to note though that since you've been together for more than 42 years, there's a long history of her abusing verbally and your accepting it that has to be overcome.
 That means it's going to be hard and take some time for you both to start creating some different ways of doing your relationship.
+But it’s doable.

 - Start to set consequences if she continues to be verbally abusive.
-That can look like things like you no longer do activities that she wants to do together, you don't pay for things she wants, you stop doing things for her that she expects from you.
-In different ways you have to exercise consequences for her continuing to mistreat you.
+That can look like things such as you no longer do activities that she wants to do together, you don't pay for things she wants, you stop doing things for her that she expects from you.
+In different ways, you have to exercise consequences for her continuing to mistreat you.